How to Sign European Contracts from India in 2026

 2. Live selfie biometric match

-3. OTP confirmation
+3. confirmation of the OTP

-An OTP to your registered mobile phone confirms ownership.
 This binds the QES certificate to a specific phone number for future re-authentication.

-4. Done in 4-7 minutes
+Done in 4-7 minutes

 What if you only have Aadhaar?

 If you do not have an Indian passport, the eIDAS QES path is currently not available.
-We recommend applying for a passport (e-passport renewal is available online for existing passport holders) — the marginal cost is justified by the volume of EU contracts you will be able to sign.
+We recommend applying for a passport (e-passport renewal is available online for existing passport holders) the marginal cost is justified by the volume of EU contracts you will be able to sign.

-Case study: a Bangalore SaaS signing a German Data Processing Agreement
+Case study: a Bangalore SaaS signing a German data processing agreement

 A Bangalore-based SaaS company providing analytics tools to a German pharmaceutical manufacturer needed to renew its Master Services Agreement and Data Processing Addendum.
-The German procurement team's template specified eIDAS QES per Article 26 of Regulation (EU) 910/2014.

 Before